sopra-fs24-group-40/mapquestor-client/README.md

 ![Image](src/assets/INGAME.png)

 After finishing a game we will see the Endgame view.
 On the left is the final leaderboard of this game, as a user you can decide if you want to play again or go back to the Game screen (Main Menu button).
-If the creator leaves the game all users will be kicked and the play again will function if the creator stays in the game.

 ![Image](src/assets/EDNGAME.png)